-- Toilets are near the lagoon jetty at the southern end of the beach. - Waterskiing is only permitted in this area one hour either side of Port Nelson high tide each day. - · This is a waterski reserved area. - Swimmers, kayakers or other vessels not immediately involved in waterskiing must keep out of the area when it is in use for waterskiing.
+- Toilets are near the lagoon jetty at the southern end of the beach. - Waterskiing is only permitted in this area one hour either side of Port Nelson high tide each day. - · This is a waterski reserved area. - · Swimmers, kayakers or other vessels not immediately involved in waterskiing must keep out of the area when it is in use for waterskiing. - · Please do not trespass on private property. - · This beach dries extensively at low tide.
+Beware of being stranded.

-'Go Slow' Zone 3 Knots
+'Go Slow' Zone 3 Knots Water Skiing Area